BestCurvFit software at an affordable price $19.99

-BestCurvFit is one of the best choices to curve-fit kinetic models to data for scientific research.
 With just one-click of the mouse, BestCurvFit simplifies curve fitting your data to mathematical models.
-Select an equation from an internal library of 46 models or enter your own function, and BestCurvFit does the rest by fitting the curve to your data set, displays the statistical results and function parameters, draws the curve on the graph, and plots the residuals.
+Select an equation from an internal library of 46 models or enter your own function, and BestCurvFit does the rest by fitting the curve to your data set, displaying the statistical results, model parameters, the best fit curve, and the residuals.

 An important measure of a good curve-fit is the residuals plot.
 BestCurvFIt includes statistic tests for the residuals plot.
-These tests include (1) Distribution-free Runs statistic test of the randomness of residuals, (2) F-test statistic to determines if the mean of the residuals is significantly different than zero, (3) Durbin-Watson statistic test of residuals to determine if a serial correlation exists, (4) Kolmogorov-Smirnov non-parametric, distribution-free, statistic test of residuals to determine whether positive and negative residuals come from the same distribution, and (5) Hotelling's T-squared distribution (T²) multivariate statistic used to measure dissimilarity for outlier detection in the data set, and (6) Besseli0 function of residuals to detect outlying data.
+These tests include (1) Distribution-free Runs statistic test of the randomness of residuals, (2) F-test statistic to determine if the mean of the residuals is significantly different than zero, (3) Durbin-Watson statistic test of residuals to determine if a serial correlation exists, (4) Kolmogorov-Smirnov non-parametric, distribution-free, statistic test of residuals to determine whether positive and negative residuals come from the same distribution, (5) Hotelling's T-squared distribution (T²) multivariate statistic used to measure dissimilarity for outlier detection in the data set, and (6) Besseli0 function of residuals to detect outlying data.

 Price: Academic Professional